rejinatl/favorite-recipe/README.md

 # Description
 This application allow users to manage their favorite recipes by creating,fetching, updating and removing.
-User can also fiter their recipes based on the following criteria,
+User can also filter their recipes based on the following criteria,
-1. Whether the recipe is a Vegitarian or not by providing the search text as "yes" or "no".
+1. Whether the recipe is a Vegetarian or not by providing the search text as "yes" or "no".
 2. Number of servings
 3. Specific ingredient to include
-4. Specific ingredient in exclude
+4. Specific ingredient to exclude
-5. Search a text in the instructions
+5. Search a text in the instruction

 # Minimal setup for the application